 There are several types of rowing machines that can all potentially take up less room and can in some cases be folded up to store.

 The cheaper ellipticals have a smaller footprint than the rower but because of more moving parts can’t usually be folded away.
-And it’s because of the higher complexity of the ellipticals that I believe them more likely to require extra maintenance.
-Look for a long warranty on frame and parts.
+And it’s because of the higher complexity of the ellipticals that I believe they are more likely to require extra maintenance than rowers.
+Look for a long warranty on frames and parts.

 The length of the rowing machine doesn’t equate to the total that’s required when in action with proper form as you need to lean back at the end of the stroke.
 For the elliptical the reverse is true.
 You need to be aware of the total height when in operation.